Skip to content

 Share

-How to use Claude API from scratch: get an API key, learn the Messages request, and make your first call in curl and Python — with model and cost basics.
+How to use the Claude API — API key, a Messages API request, and a first call in curl and Python

 How to use Claude API comes down to three moves: create an account and generate an API key in the Anthropic Console, then send a POST request to the Messages endpoint with a model, a max_tokens value, and a messages array.
 New accounts get a small starter credit, so you can test your first call for free.

-How to use the Claude API: the five steps
+How to use Claude API: the five steps

 1. Get an API key from the Anthropic Console.